Key Points

 How is heartworm disease diagnosed?

-Your veterinarian will simply have to take a small blood sample from your dog, the American Heartworm Society notes, in order to check for heartworm proteins.
-If your dog tests positive for heartworm proteins, your veterinarian may order more tests, including confirmatory blood tests, X-rays and a heart ultrasound called an echocardiogram, or opt to start treatment immediately.
+Your veterinarian will take a small blood sample from your dog and test it for heartworm proteins.
+If your dog tests positive, they may need to start treatment immediately.
+Alternatively, they may order more tests like X-rays and a heart ultrasound called an echocardiogram.

 How much does it cost to treat heartworm disease in dogs?

-Like almost anything else, there are a number of variables when it comes to the price of heartworm treatment for dogs, including the severity of the case, location, and the specific course of treatment given.
+Like almost anything else, there are several variables when it comes to the price of heartworm treatment for dogs.
+Factors include the severity of the case, location, and the specific course of treatment.
 That said, Dr. Muller advises, “The pure treatment might be around $500, but a complete examination and treatment including X-rays, blood tests, and proper follow-up testing might add up to $1,000 or more.”

 Can heartworm disease in dogs be cured?

-According to the American Heartworm Society, heartworm treatment in dogs can take several months and methods:
+According to the American Heartworm Society, heartworm treatment in dogs can take several months and involve multiple methods:

 - You’ll have to restrict and minimize your dog’s activity.
 Active dogs are more likely to have heart and lung damage from heartworms.
-You’ll want to keep your pet in a crate or restricted to one room, and keep walks minimal and limited to just relieving themselves.
 If you have a particularly energetic dog, your veterinarian may prescribe a sedative to keep them calm and restful.

-- Your dog may require therapy to stabilize their condition before treatment, especially if they have severe heartworms or other serious medical issues that may pose complications.
+- Your dog may require therapy to stabilize their condition before treatment, especially if they have severe heartworms or other serious medical issues.

 - Your veterinarian will likely give your dog an injection of melarsomine dihydrochloride (brand names Immiticide and Diroban) to kill the worms.
-Some protocols include topical imidacloprid and moxidectin to rid your dog’s bloodstream of microscopic heartworm larvae.
+Some protocols include topical imidacloprid and moxidectin to clear out heartworm larvae from your dog’s bloodstream.

 - Your veterinarian may also prescribe antibiotics or steroids.

-- In severe cases, your veterinarian may perform surgery to physically remove heartworms from your dog’s body.
+- In severe cases, your veterinarian may perform heartworm surgery to physically remove the parasites from your dog’s body.

-- Your veterinarian will continue testing for heartworm disease after treatment, often starting at about six months after treatment concludes.
+- Your veterinarian will continue testing for heartworm disease after treatment, often starting about 6 months after treatment ends.

 What happens if heartworm disease goes untreated?